Cooper Kupp Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Kupp totaled 220 receiving yards in his only career matchup, 113.5 more than his over/under for Sunday's game.
+- Against the Bengals, Kupp put up 220 receiving yards in his only career matchup, 114.5 more than his over/under for Sunday's game.

 - Kupp caught a touchdown pass in that outing against the Bengals.